University of Nevada-Reno logo

 Ski TownLand GrantNCAA D1Greek LifePhD Programs

 University of Nevada-Reno is a large public university in Reno, NV.
 Approximately 15,599 students are enrolled.
 Admissions are accessible with a 74% acceptance rate.
+Washoe Lake is about 15 miles from campus.
 Ski resorts are within 16 miles of campus.
 Greek life is active on campus.
 CollegeCove's campus safety score is 49/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 University of Nevada-Reno is a large public university in Reno, NV.
 Approximately 15,599 students are enrolled.
 Admissions are accessible with a 74% acceptance rate.
+Washoe Lake is about 15 miles from campus.
 Ski resorts are within 16 miles of campus.
 Greek life is active on campus.
 CollegeCove's campus safety score is 49/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 74%